International Solidarity Movement: Vittorio Arrigoni

-On February 6, 2015, ISIL published a photo of a damaged building, named Mueller and her home town and alleged she had been killed in a Jordanian airstrike in the building where she was left alone with no guards, but no proof of death was provided.
-The Pentagon agreed the building was one hit in the bombings, but disputed that Mueller, or any civilian, was inside.
-The site had been bombed by the coalition twice before, and was targeted again because ISIS soldiers sometimes return to bombed sites, thinking the coalition won't return, according to Pentagon spokesman John Kirby.
-After this, Mueller's name was released by American and other media with the family's consent.

-On February 10, 2015, Mueller's family announced ISIS had confirmed her death to them in an e-mail, with three photographs of her dead body, bruised on the face and wearing a black hijab.
-National Security Council spokeswoman Bernadette Meehan said this message was authenticated by the intelligence community.
-President Barack Obama offered his condolences to Mueller's family.

-On October 26–27, 2019, U.S. Joint Special Operations Command members found the hideout of ISIS leader Abu Bakr al-Baghdadi in Idlib Governorate, northern Syria, before he died from suicide vest blast.
-The operation was named Operation Kayla Mueller by President Donald J. Trump.

 Criticism and controversies

 Position of Israeli Foreign Ministry

 The Israeli Foreign Ministry reported that two terrorists involved in the Mike's Place suicide bombing forged "links with foreign left wing activists and members of the International Solidarity Movement (ISM)."
 The MFA also says that "ISM members take an active part in illegal and violent actions against IDF soldiers.
 At times, their activity in Judea, Samaria and the Gaza Strip is under the auspices of Palestinian terrorist organizations, and that sometimes, "ISM members, who seek entry into Israel, often do so under false pretenses, via cover stories – entry for matrimonial, tourist, religious and other purposes – which they coordinate prior to arriving in Israel."
 However, ISM reports that visitors at the border who identify as ISM volunteers, almost always will be denied entry by the Israeli border control.